linden416/Microservices/README.md

 - **udagram-nginx-rp**  `<-- Reverse Proxy`
 - **udagram-user-api** `<--Backend REST API providing user authentication`

+!!!
+I could not submit my project because of too many files.
+I have no guidance on what to do.
+I will remove the guts of the directories that build the images one by one until I can pass through.

 Two important files reside off the root:
 1. **docker-image-build.yaml**  `<-- This file builds the 4 Docker images contributing to Udagram app`
 2. **.travis.yml**  `<-- This file controls the Travis CI/CD service`